WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 Templates can optionally include structural template parts, for example a header, footer or sidebar.

 Each template or template part contains the [block grammar](https://developer.wordpress.org/block-editor/principles/key-concepts/#blocks), the HTML, for the selected blocks.
-The block HTML is generated in and exported from the **Site editor**.
+The block HTML is generated in and exported from the **site editor**.
 It can also be added to the themes HTML files manually.

 ### Required files and file structure
 A block based theme requires an index.php file, and index template file, a style.css file and a functions.php file.